 The ride lasts about 1 hour and 40 minutes.
 Highlights include the Romsdalen valley, the Trollveggen rock face, and the unique Kylling bridge.
 If you travel with the Dovre Line, you will have easy access to the Rauma Line via Dombås station.
 The train has an emphasis on tourism, with panoramic windows and guides in the summer.

-From the fjord village Åndalsnes, also called “the mountaineering capital”, you can hike the famous Romsdalseggen ridge, go ski touring, or experience the Norwegian Scenic Route Geiranger-Trollstigen.
+Starting in the fjord village of Åndalsnes, also called “Norway's mountaineering capital”, you can hike the famous Romsdalseggen ridge, go ski touring, or experience the Norwegian Scenic Route Geiranger-Trollstigen.

-You can book your trip with the Rauma Railway with SJ NORD.
+Book your journey on the Rauma Railway with SJ NORD.

-Don't miss a thing!Here are more tips on what to experience along the line:
+Don't miss a thing!Here are more tips on what to experience along the way:

 5. The Røros Line